 - 1. Turn off (open) both ATevo front panel breakers (CB1/CB2). - 2.
 De-energize and lock out all ac and dc voltages to ATevo. - 3.
 Allow internal voltage potentials to dissipate. - 4.
 Remove safety shield and verify no hazardous voltages are present with a voltmeter. - 5.
 At the battery location, mount the probe (A10) on a clean, dry surface on or as close to battery as possible. - Do NOT mount probe on: unpainted wood, bare galvanized metal, or plastic surfaces.
 Consult battery manufacturer for mounting restrictions and adhesive compatibilities. - 6.
 To apply probe, clean mounting surface with isopropyl alcohol and dry thoroughly. - 7.
 Remove protective backing from double-faced adhesive tape on probe. - 8.
-Press adhesive onto surface.

-- 9. Install supplied cable: - Route end of cable that has two (2) stripped wires and a quick-connect terminal to the inside of ATevo enclosure. - Leave 30in / 762mm of cable inside enclosure. - Run cable through a conduit that does not contain power wiring. - Route other end of cable to probe at the battery. - Coil up excess cable. - Make sure all wiring conforms to NEC, local, and site requirements - 10.
-Route the interconnection cable to the lower end of the ATevo Power Board (A2).
-Locate signal terminal block (A2-TB8) and EARTH terminal as shown below:
+Press adhesive onto surface. - 9.
+Install supplied cable: - Route end of cable that has two (2) stripped wires and a quick-connect terminal to the inside of ATevo enclosure. - Leave 30in / 762mm of cable inside enclosure. - Run cable through a conduit that does not contain power wiring. - Route other end of cable to probe at the battery. - Coil up excess cable. - Make sure all wiring conforms to NEC, local, and site requirements - 10.
+Route the interconnection cable to ATevo signal terminal block (TB8) marked 'BATT TEMP' as shown in the images below: